trytouca/trytouca/sdk/python/Readme.rst

 ================

 -  If you are new to Touca, the best place to start is our `Quickstart Guide <https://docs.touca.io/getting-started/quickstart>`__ on our documentation website.
--  For information on how to use this library, examples, and tutorials, checkout our `C++ SDK Documentation <https://docs.touca.io/api/python-sdk>`__.
+-  For information on how to use this library, examples, and tutorials, checkout our `Python SDK Documentation <https://docs.touca.io/api/python-sdk>`__.
--  If you cannot wait to start writing your first test with Touca, checkout our `C++ API Reference <https://touca.io/docs/clients/python/api.html>`__.
+-  If you cannot wait to start writing your first test with Touca, checkout our `Python API Reference <https://app.touca.io/docs/clients/python/api.html>`__.

 🚀 Getting Started
 ==================